dwreeves/aoc2025/README.md

 - **Day 4**: `saturating_sub()`.
 - **Day 5**: I got extremely ambitious for this one.
 I got tired of just writing basic code and wanted to see how far I could push things.
 I learned: `by_ref()` for an iterator, `std::cmp::Ordering` + some other traits, and a few more things.
 I did have to ask Claude for a hint when I tried to use `Vec::binary_search_by` and it pointed me to `Vec::partition_point`.
 I also had a logical bug that drove me crazy and which I got stuck on that I just couldn't find, and Claude helped out (I was setting `j` to `0` instead of `1`-- oops!).
 - **Day 6**: For the previous 5 problems, I had written fairly _procedural_ code.
 Today I wanted to experiment with writing much more _functional_ code.
 Sadly, there is still a for-loop in part 2, but part 1 is entirely for-loop free, and even part 2 is _mostly_ functional.
 Uses of AI: I ran into a couple type issues I had to pass by Claude relating to types (some things about `str` versus `String`, and trying to slice an iterator); and after-the-fact, I had Claude re-write `transpose_matrix` to be more functional (I'd used a procedural implementation for this).
 Although having AI rewrite code goes against the spirit of what I am trying to do, I really just wanted to see the functional implementation!
+- **Day 7**: Did this on the Amtrak.
+I wanted to continue my functional programming streak.
+I did OK, but still ultimately relied on a mutable variable in an outer scope for part 1.
+I learned about `Iterator::fold()`, which was exactly what I needed, and I learned about `if` conditions in `match` statements.
+No Claude.